Back To Top

 How to choose a Christmas tree theme for your home

-When choosing a Christmas tree theme, you should consider your overall design aesthetic, and opt for pieces that you can use year after year, minimizing overall cost and waste.
+When choosing a Christmas tree theme, you should consider your overall design aesthetic and opt for pieces that you can use year after year, minimising overall cost and waste.
+Rachel Epstein, design specialist and creative director of CARME Home says that it's important to think about existing themes when choosing a tree.

-"For lighting, stick with your current lighting tones, so if you have warm lighting go for warm lights.
+"For lighting, stick with your current lighting tones, so if you have warm lighting, go for warm lights.
 Contrasting lighting is a big no!"